telliott99/Crypto-new/part2/totient.rst

 Euler's Totient
 ---------------

-Euler's totient function is symbolized by ``φ(n)``.
+Euler's totient function is symbolized by ``phi(n)``.
 It gives the count of how many numbers in the set

 .. math::